aphecetche/scripts/multipass/student/README.md

 gpg: inserting ownertrust of 6
 ```

-It should take a few minutes (below 10 minutes, depending on your network connection speed)
+It should take of the order of ten minutes (depending on your network connection speed) to complete.
- to complete.

 Note that the public key hash will be different from the output above.